ansible/awx/docs/docsite/rst/administration/configure_awx_authentication.rst

-Through the AWX user interface, you can set up a simplified login through various authentication types: GitHub, Google, LDAP, RADIUS, and SAML.
+Through the AWX user interface, you can set up a simplified login through various authentication types: GitHub, Google, LDAP, and SAML.
 After you create and register your developer application with the appropriate service, you can set up authorizations for them.

 1. From the left navigation bar, click **Settings**.